Short course workflow checklist

 - Complete week-by-week course outline - this is optional, but recommended.

-- Provide sample course content for feedback - share this with your Course Development Manager.
+- Provide sample course content for feedback - share this with us and a Learning Designer will provide feedback.
 If you plan to include videos in your course please send an example, with branding.
-Read our brand guidelines here.
+Read our brand guidelines.

-- Tell your Course Development Manager if you plan to:
+- Tell the content team if you plan to:

 - Tell your Partnership Manager if you plan to: